 Apical is committed to a diverse and equitable workforce and will implement this plan to ensure access to employment (including management positions) and other relationships with the company.
 The demographics this plan promotes are outlined below:

 Plan Populations:

 - 1. Minorities;

 - 2. Women;

-- 3. Veterans;
+- 3. Veterans:

 - 4. People with disabilities; and

-- 5. People of all gender identities and sexual orientations
+- 5. People who are LBGTQ+

 I. GOALS

 Apical is committed to achieving the following goals though this plan, and our vision includes;